Shannon Beador Weight Loss: ‘RHOC’ Star Lost 24 Pounds And Is Keeping It Off With The Help Of Her QVC Line

 “Exercise is great, because you want to tone up and do all that sort of thing.
 But diet is so much of it.
 And you can eat flavorful food, it doesn’t need to taste like cardboard, it can be low in calories, and it can be good for you,” she explained.

 Beador’s QVC line, Real For Real Cuisine, was first launched in April of this year, months after the mother of three split from former partner David Beador.
-As fans of The Real Housewives of Orange County well know, the couple’s relationship saw plenty of troubles throughout her time on the show and during Season 11, Vicki Gunvalson claimed David had been abusive towards Shannon, which Shannon denied.
+As fans of The Real Housewives of Orange County well know, the couple’s relationship saw plenty of troubles throughout her time on the show and during Season 11, Vicki Gunvalson claimed David had been abusive toward Shannon, which Shannon denied.

 During an interview with People magazine earlier this year, Shannon Beador said that her QVC line, which includes meals like Garlic Shrimp Linguini and Zucchini Ribbons, was inspired by her new life as a single mother to three girls.